 Several conservation efforts are ongoing.
 The ODFW Mule Deer Initiative and the BLM have been working to improve shrub cover across 750 acres by planting shrubs in the Currey Canyon fire scar.
 The Burns Paiute tribe has been working on restoring riparian areas, reducing grazing, and removing juniper at Denny Jones Ranch.
 The Oregon Department of State Lands has worked to remove juniper in the Jonesboro parcel.
-Additionally, in December of 2019, ODFW will mark 50 adult does and 50 fawns on this winter range to monitor annual overwinter survival.
+Additionally, in December of 2019, ODFW marked 50 adult does and 50 fawns on this winter range to monitor annual overwinter survival.

 Habitat and mitigation projects that would benefit the area include removal of dilapidated fencing along the railroad grade parallel to the highway, as well as retrofitting of existing bridges, culverts, and fencing to better facilitate wildlife passage underneath the highway.
-Additionally, habitat improvements away from the highway would reduce the need for deer to regularly cross to the south side to access shrub forage.
-There are nearly 30,000 acres of compromised habitat north of Highway 20 that would benefit from a combination of annual grass control via herbicide application and subsequent shrub seeding/plug planting.
+Additionally, habitat improvements away from the highway would reduce the need for deer to regularly cross to access shrub forage.
+Tens of thousands of acres of compromised habitat throughout the area would benefit from a combination of annual grass control via herbicide application and subsequent shrub seeding/plug planting.